jingying0827/marineHeatwave/README.md

 [**detect_event()**](https://robwschlegel.github.io/heatwaveR/reference/detect_event.html)

+Detects the events based on the climatology calculated.

 -   Need to use the **output from `ts2clm()`**.

 -   Data frame need to be at least four columns (expected to have headers **`t`, `temp`, `seas`, `thresh`**).